Adeke Rose

 Adeke Rose (born Karen Crawley-Buckholtz) is a spoken word artist and poet based in Baltimore, Maryland.
-She is married to David Buckholtz aka David B., a poet and musician.
+She is married to David Buckholtz a.k.a.
+David B., a poet and musician.
 They have three children and two grandchildren.
 Crawley-Buckholtz is a psychotherapist in private practice and teaches psychology at Anne Arundel Community College.
 She holds a BA in Psychology from the University of Maryland, Baltimore County and an MA in Counseling psychology from Bowie State University.

 Rose was named one of the Best Local Poets by CBS Baltimore in 2013.